sblancov/dotfiles/vim/README.md

 Syntastic
 ---------
 This plugin is needed to use jsHint easily.
-It is necesary to install jsHint.
+It is necessary to install jsHint.
 > npm install -g jshint

 Tagbar